Right Click HERE and then select “Save Target As” for an Excel Chart with a complete chart of Sanctuary Standards.

 - Real sanctuaries don’t breed or buy animals.
 If there are babies, they were probably bought or born there.
 People don’t get rid of them until they are too big to handle.
 If there is a baby, ask how it got there and ask for proof.

 - Real sanctuaries adhere to the law.
 They will be licensed by the state, and usually by the USDA.
-They will be classified by the IRS as a non profit 501 c 3 charity.
-They will be licensed by the state to solicit donations, and every piece of solicitation that you see, from print to web site, will have documentation of the fact that they are so licensed.
+They will be classified by the IRS as a nonprofit 501 c 3 charity.
+They will be licensed by the state to solicit donations, and every piece of solicitation that you see, from print to website, will have documentation of the fact that they are so licensed.
 Some states, such as Florida, go a step further and require that the percentage that goes to the program services of the cause be included in all solicitation materials.
 Big Cat Rescue spends 100% of its donations on program services (ie: taking care of the cats).
+We are able to do that because tour revenue pays all of the admin expenses of the sanctuary.

 - Real sanctuaries meet the highest sanctuary standards.
 Fake sanctuaries will say that they don’t like the politics, or it’s a waste of donor’s money, or that they don’t want someone else telling them how to take care of their animals, but none of those are valid reasons for not meeting the highest sanctuary standards.
 Many fake sanctuaries are licensed by their state and by USDA and will tell you that these governing bodies are the watchdogs of the industry, but neither USDA nor any state law defines a sanctuary as being a place where animals are not bred, sold or exploited.
 USDA’s standards only require that an animal’s cage be big enough that he can stand up and turn around in it.

 The Global Federation of Sanctuaries only accredits real sanctuaries.
-It only costs $150.00 per year to be a member and the application is only four pages long, so it is not a huge investment of time and money.
+It only costs $100.00 – $500 per year, depending on the sanctuary’s income level, to be a member and the application is only four pages long, so it is not a huge investment of time and money.
 Accreditation is only granted after an on-site inspection if the facility meets the high standards of care and responsibility.
-The facility must continue to maintain those standards and be re-inspected regularly to insure compliance.
+The facility must continue to maintain those standards and be re-inspected regularly to ensure compliance.
 Membership provides real sanctuaries with a method of demonstrating their excellence to the public and donors.
 Membership also enables small sanctuaries across the nation to unite as one voice for the animals because The Global Federation of Sanctuaries is a member for the Captive Wild Animal Protection Coalition which is made up of 20 huge organizations including the Humane Society of the United States, The American Society for the Prevention of Cruelty to Animals, The Animal Protection Institute, Peta and many more.

-If you think a sanctuary may be a scam, check this list of facilities that have been caught, red handed: http://911animalabuse.com/
+If you think a sanctuary may be a scam, check this list of facilities that have been caught, red-handed: https://911animalabuse.com/

 How Big Cat Rescue Deals with Other Sanctuaries